Top Nominee Polanski to Skip French Oscars After Rape Claim

 “We know ahead of time how this evening will play out,” Polanski wrote in his statement.

-Polanski is still wanted in the United States decades after he was charged with raping a 13-year-old girl in 1977 and then fled.
+Polanski is still wanted in the United States decades after he was charged with raping a 13-year-old girl in 1977.
+He pleaded guilty to unlawful sexual intercourse with a minor but fled the country on the eve of sentencing.

 Last year, a Frenchwoman came forward to accuse Polanski of raping her in 1975 in his Swiss chalet when she was 18.
 Polanski denied it, and the allegations are too old for an investigation.